Capure/Broom/README.md

 # Broom
-Broom helps find and delete files or directories on windows.
+Broom helps you find and delete files or directories on windows.